Learn about the health benefits of activated charcoal and a line of clarifying facial products to try if you struggle with oily or acne-prone skin.

 This post contains sponsored links from Nubian Heritage® as well as affiliate links from Amazon, which means that if you click on one of the product links in this post, Flo & Grace may receive a commission from purchases you make.
 In addition, Nubian Heritage supplied product to Flo & Grace in exchange for a fair, unbiased review.
 All opinions expressed here are those of the editor(s) at Flo & Grace.

 Observing my agony, one of the girls in the group offered me a little black capsule of activated charcoal.
-Being in a state of desperation, I didn’t even question what it was.
+Desperate, I didn’t even question what it was.
 I popped it down and within hours I was much relieved.

-Since then, I’ve kept a bottle of activated charcoal capsules in the bathroom vanity and use it when the kids come down with the tummy bug or I’ve had one glass of wine too many on a night out on the town.
+Since then, I’ve kept a bottle of activated charcoal capsules in the bathroom vanity and reach for it when the kids come down with a tummy bug or one of us gets hit with a case of food poisoning.

 What is Activated Charcoal